Safenatics/.github/profile/README.md

 Our team has created some amazing tools and frameworks, including:

-- *C&C Botnet*: A Python-based Command & Control (C2) Botnet framework for simulating attacks like DDoS, data theft, and malware deployment.
-- *NLP & Web Fuzzer*: A tool to simulate various inputs (text/URLs) to test the robustness of web applications and NLP systems against edge cases.
+- *NLP & Web Fuzzer*: A tool to simulate various inputs (text/URLs) to test the robustness of web apps and NLP systems against edge cases.
 - *IDS/Firewall*: Frameworks for real-time threat detection and network traffic filtering to protect your systems from unauthorized access.
 - *SIEM Solutions*: Security Information & Event Management systems for monitoring, analyzing, and detecting security threats in real-time.